Natural Homemade Remedies for Dry Skin

 Musk Rose Oil

-Has a smoothing effect and is used to help diminish scars.
+Has a smoothing effect and may help to diminish scars.

 Evening Primrose Oil